The protagonist or other major characters are librarians, but the librarian’s occupation does not directly affect the plot.

 Details: Dir.
 Michael Powell.
 Perf.
 Carl Boehm, Anna Massey, Moira Shearer, Maxine Audley.
 Astor, 1960.

-Synopsis: A young man (Boehm) uses a handheld movie camera to film the dying expressions of girls he murders.
-Helen (Massey) is a young woman who befriends him, and she reveals that she works at the public library.
+Synopsis: A young man (Carl Boehm) uses a handheld movie camera to film the dying expressions of girls he murders.
+Helen (Anna Massey) befriends him, and she reveals that “I work in a public library, in the children’s section.
+I’m telling you that to postpone admitting what always embarrasses me.
+In my spare time, I write.”

 Role Call: Anna Massey as Helen Stephens—Spirited Young Girl

-Synopsis: New high school student Mark (Slater) uses a short-wave radio to broadcast as pirate DJ Hard Harry, incurring the wrath of the principal.
-Student library assistant Nora (Mathis) investigates the DJ’s identity and finds out about Mark through the book he checks out.
+Synopsis: New high school student Mark (Christian Slater) uses a short-wave radio to broadcast as pirate DJ Hard Harry, incurring the wrath of the principal.
+Student library assistant Nora (Samantha Mathis) investigates the DJ’s identity and finds out about Mark through the book he checks out.
+She impresses Mark, and he tells her, “You’re so fearless.”

 Role Call: Samantha Mathis as Nora Diniro—Spirited Young Girl